Ashkan-Yaldaie/thesis/documents/Thesis.md

 There are some challenges in the way of building a smart home, one of them is to discover a way to control the home devices.
 Of course, some routine tasks can be automated like turning on the air conditioner when the home temperature rises or to turn on/off the fish tank's air pump at the specific time.
 But what about turning on the printer in the other room while working with a laptop or to turn off the desktop PC in the bedroom while cooking in the kitchen.
 It is necessary to have some sort of controlling scheme for the smart home.

 One of the  things that comes to mind when talking about controlling devices is to have infrared remote control, but this method is not very useful for a 21st century smart home since even today's television can be controlled by using hand gestures.
-So having an infrared remote for this project is out of the question.
+So having an infrared remote for this project is out of question.

 It makes sense to control the home automation system using the web interface from a distance but using a mobile web browser to control the system locally does not make sense.
 That is why a voice control function is added to the project in order to control the home devices locally.